thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/luanode32.md

 ## Conclusion

-So, after this guide, you know how to connect {{ deviceName }} and send the data to ThingsBoard.
+With the knowledge outlined in this guide, you can easily connect your LuaNode32 device and send data to ThingsBoard.
-By now you can move forward and send any data that you want.
+From now on you can move forward and send any data that you want.